harmandeepsingh2007/Induction-Program/README.md

 The fourth day of the induction program began with an engaging peer-to-peer learning session.
 In this session, our seniors took the initiative to teach us the basics of C++ programming, making the learning experience both relatable and interactive.

+A lecture on Basic Electrical and Electronics Engineering (BEEE) was conducted by Prof. Balwinder Singh.
+The session aimed to introduce first-year students to the fundamental concepts of electrical and electronics engineering, laying a strong foundation for their upcoming coursework.
+He delivered the lecture in an interactive and easy-to-understand manner, encouraging student participation and curiosity.

 The day began with an insightful expert lecture by Dr. Priyadarshini on Universal Human Values in the auditorium, guiding students towards a more conscious and value-based life.
 She describes us real meaning of Happiness and Prosperity.

 The Causmic Club team also showcased their vibrant initiatives, giving freshers a glimpse into creativity, leadership, and innovation.